Up to 50% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Shortlist fabrics by abrasion, pilling, and rubbing fastness—then confirm the test basis.
+• Shortlist fabrics by abrasion, pilling, and rubbing performance, then confirm the test basis.

-• Order swatches and run the three tests before you choose color.
+• Order swatches and run the three quick tests before choosing a color.

 Best sofa fabric for pets that shed and scratch